kabdelfatah-zz/Interactive-Soccer-Ball/README.md

-# Interactive-Socccer-Ball
+# Interactive-Soccer-Ball

-1-OpenGL C++ codes for interactive Socccer Ball.
+1-OpenGL C++ codes for interactive Soccer Ball.

 2-By hitting the 'h' you can kick the ball to move in a straight line on the grass-land field. (you can notice that the ball motion will start with high speed then this speed will decrease until the ball stops.)